NidhiIyer04/NidhiIyer04/README.md

 # About Me:
-I am a 3rd-year computer science student with a passion for exploring and mastering technologies.
+I am a final year computer science student with a passion for exploring and mastering technologies.
 I'm committed to continuous learning and driven by a desire to empower those around me.

 ## Socials: